DevWael/WP-Plugin-Themes-Showcase/readme.md

-# Bbioon Theme Showcase WordPress Plugin
+# Theme Showcase WordPress Plugin

 This plugin Helps WordPress theme Developers to showcase There WP Themes.
 Just install this plugin in your main demo and add all demos data.